Influence of N,N,N-trimethyl-1-adamantyl ammonium (TMAda+) Structure Directing Agent on Al Pair Distributions and Features in Chabazite Zeolite: Results and Discussion

 To explore the relationship between gross structure and energy, and in particular to look for the signatures of an electrostatic contribution to the large energy spans seen in \cref{pe_aaa}, we created parity plots of relative potential energies against ensemble-averaged $1/r_{\ce{N-N}}$ (Supplementary Figure S2), $1/r_{\ce{Al-Al}}$ (Supplementary Figure S3), and $1/r_{\ce{Al-N}}$ (\cref{pe_vs_dist}) across all AAA and AAB configurations.
 Averages here are over the three shortest minimum image distances, which would be expected to capture the leading electrostatic contributions of each pair-wise interaction. $\Delta U_i$ is essentially uncorrelated with $1/r_{\ce{N-N}}$ and $1/r_{\ce{Al-Al}}$.
 In contrast, and as seen in \cref{pe_vs_dist}, energy and $1/r_{\ce{Al-N}}$ are anti-correlated, so that configurations with lower mean reciprocal \ce{Al-N} distances are generally lower in energy.
 The energy span is larger and correlation clearer for the AAB orientation (\cref{pe_vs_dist} left) than for the AAA.
 The results suggest that the ability of cationic quaternary N centers to form close contacts with Al-substituted T-sites is a leading, although not sole, contributor to the potential energy differences, and that those close contacts are more common in the AAA than the AAB orientation of TMAda$^+$.
+Such observation is also complementary to explain the behavior of the left two panels in Figure 4: in the lower energy region, since AAB can provide wider range of Al-O distances, the AAB energy profile grows slower than that of AAA; while in the higher energy region, the AAB orientation can form longer Al-O distance, which makes AAB orientation have higher energies.